Rules & Format

 Closely modeled on the Yale/Stanford Junior Faculty Forum devised by Alan Schwarz (Yale Law School) and Ronald Gibson (Stanford Law School), the Annual Junior Faculty Forum for International Law involves an annual competition open to all international legal scholars who are in no more than their sixth year of an academic position.

 For the tenth Forum at the University of Pretoria, junior faculty must be affiliated with an institution based on the African continent, although applications from those junior faculty based elsewhere but working on research for the Forum that has a strong African focus will also be considered.
 Those who are engaged in full-time Ph.D. study programs are not eligible to apply.
 The Forum has, however, admitted applications from those who are registered full-time on post-doctoral fellowship programs.

 Applications can be made irrespective of the position or title within the institution (member of academic staff, research fellow, postdoctorate, etc.) or the tenure status of the applicant.
 Certain exceptional circumstances (e.g. career break, maternity leave) might entitle an applicant to special dispensation in respect of the six-year eligibility rule, but these will need to be specified in the cover letter that accompanies their application.

-The Forum welcomes applications from international lawyers not teaching in law schools (e.g. political science, history, international relations, etc.): from its beginnings, it has adopted a pluralistic philosophy on both the materia and the methodologies of writing and research in the discipline of (public) international law.
+The Forum welcomes applications from international lawyers teaching in faculties or schools other than law schools.
+For example, international lawyers teaching in political science, history or international relations may also (and, indeed, are warmly encouraged) to apply: from its beginnings, it has adopted a pluralistic philosophy on both the materia and the methodologies of writing and research in the discipline of (public) international law.

 Finally, successful applications to the Forum will not be able to defer participation from one year to the next.
 The Forum is also unable to accept applications from those who have already presented their work at the Forum.